klauszhang/covid-stat-graphql/README.md

 - Added `yarn workspaces`
   - `yarn dev` runs both the `crud` mock server and `graphql` server in parallel.
 (You will need to upgrade to Yarn v3.2.0 (`yarn set version stable`) (Possibly also need `yarn plugin import workspace-tools`))
   - Alternatively, run `yarn graphql-dev` in one tab and `yarn crud-dev` in another.
-- Added a couple of unit tests for services and resolvers
+- Added a couple of unit tests for services and resolvers `yarn graphql-tests`
 - Added resolver / services for mock crud server
   - Can resolve depth e.g:
     book(id: 5) {